miklevin/MikeLev.in/_posts/2022-05-01-from-jupyter-notebook-to-pip-installable-package-in-one-go.md

 headline: "Livecast: Create and Release a Python Package from Jupyter Notebook to pip Installable Package Now!"
 description: Join me as I livecast the process of creating and releasing a Python package from a Jupyter Notebook.
 I'll be using the desktop version of JupyterLab and taking you through every step of the process.
 Don't miss out - tune in now!
 keywords: Jupyter, Notebook, pip, Installable, Package, Livecast, Creating, Releasing, Python, Desktop, Version, JupyterLab, Step, Process, Standalone
-categories: notebook, python, jupyterlab, jupyter
+categories: notebook, jupyter, jupyterlab, python
 layout: post
 ---